Deciding between Perfmatters and Asset CleanUp?

 6. Perfmatters vs. Asset CleanUp – Pricing

 Asset CleanUp is more expensive than Perfmatters ranging from $47 – $147/year while Perfmatters is $24.95 – 124.95/year depending on your plan.
-However, Perfmatters has increased prices in the past so it’s possible it will increase.
-Look out for Black Friday deals.
+However, Perfmatters has increased their prices in the past so it’s possible they will increase them again (who knows)?

 7. Final Thoughts – Which One Do I Use?